 Dr. Keith Delman

 One of Dr. Delman's first initiatives was to relocate CSAT's offices at 1462 Clifton Road, NE, to the academic clinical corridor clustered around The Emory Clinic.
-With the blessing of then-Department of Surgery chair Dr. Christian Larsen, now dean of the Emory University School of Medicine, CSAT made a June 2013 move into the renovated H-Wing of Emory University Hospital, which had been transformed into the Office of Surgical Education, a centralized and high-tech space dedicated to serving surgical residents and medical students.
+With the blessing of then-Department of Surgery chair Dr. Christian Larsen, CSAT made a June 2013 move into the renovated H-Wing of Emory University Hospital, which had been transformed into the Office of Surgical Education, a centralized and high-tech space dedicated to serving surgical residents and medical students.
 In the refurbished space, CSAT is now part of an educational nerve center that includes a simulation lab with 24-hour access, an OR table, video-recording capabilities, various work stations, chief resident offices, two touch-screen monitors for directed education, a classroom with a large, interactive digital projection screen, a common area and kitchen, and two resident call-rooms equipped with showers.